knexator/blog/_time_genres/slow-down-time.md

 Time travel games often feature a convenient mechanic: slow down the world and/or yourself, to allow performing moves that would otherwise require superhuman skill.
 This can be extended to allow literally impossible moves, such as climbing a time-frozen waterfall.
-I'm not convinced that this mechanic deserves it's own page: it doesn't affect causality, so it could go in [Linear Time](/time-genres/linear-time), and the underlying model of time is the same as in [Spicy Undo](/time-genres/spicy-undo) (moving on a frozen world is equivalent to continously switching between undoing and not undoing, while being immune to undo).
-Still, the mechanic is used often enough to get it's own category.
+I'm not convinced that this mechanic deserves its own page: it doesn't affect causality, so it could go in [Linear Time](/time-genres/linear-time), and the underlying model of time is the same as in [Spicy Undo](/time-genres/spicy-undo) (moving on a frozen world is equivalent to continuously switching between undoing and not undoing, while being immune to undo).
+Still, the mechanic is used frequently enough to get it's own category.
 Here are some games using it:

 -----